hiveeyes/beradio/doc/source/beradio.rst

 Convenient C++ library ``libberadio``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Build a C-struct which takes care of the maximal payload and is placeholder for all kinds values,
-this struct is filled from the sensors filles the message together with other the profile and the
+this struct is filled from the sensors files the message together with other the profile and the
 nodeid and is send, afterwards the values are nulled.

 TBD